michka13/michka13/README.md

-- 👋 Hi, I’m @michka13
-- 👀 I’m interested in AI for healthcare and digital health advancements
-- 🌱 I’m currently learning about data cleaning, visualisation, analysis, and machine learning models using R and Python.
+Masters student at Imperial College London, working on prediction software for sepsis onset.
+Interested in AI for healthcare, digital health technologies, data visualisation, and deep learning.